 View the latest news on Capitol Hill or Maryland, including photos and videos.

-(Washington, DC) -- Congressman C.A.
-Dutch Ruppersberger, along with U.S. Senators Barbara A. Mikulski and Ben Cardin, as well as U.S. Representatives Steny H. Hoyer, Elijah E. Cummings, Chris Van Hollen, John P. Sarbanes, Donna F.
+(Washington, DC) – Congressman C.A.
+Dutch Ruppersberger, along with U.S. Senators Ben Cardin and Barbara A. Mikulski, as well as U.S. Representatives Steny H. Hoyer, Elijah Cummings, Chris Van Hollen, John Sarbanes, Donna F.

 (Washington, DC) – Congressman C.A.
 Dutch Ruppersberger today issued the following statement on President-elect Donald Trump’s nomination of General James Mattis as Secretary of Defense:

 (Washington, DC) — Congressman C.A.
 Dutch Ruppersberger today issued the following statement regarding the treatment of protesters and the controversy over the Dakota Access Pipeline: